MaelTriquet/Social-Learning/README.md

 - Each generation is limited to a certain number of agents
 - When a child is born, one of its great-grandparents will randomly die (to prevent population explosion.
 That way, the population per village is at most 3 times the maximum number of agents per generation)
 - The best performing agent will be imune to death
+- Each iteration will go as follows:
+  - A subset of the population is selected to be the talkers
+  - The talkers are grouped in very small groups (2 to 5)
+  - Each group selects the teacher (best performing agent among them)
+  - The teacher will teach the group
+  - The teacher will pick a random agent from the group and try to have a baby with it
+- Each agent will have a stuborness value, that will start of low (when just born) and will end high (when old).
+This stuborness value will make them more gullible (prone to accept blindly the teaching material) or stuborn (reject the teaching)